Chennai International Airport: Other facilities

 The old parking lot at the airport accommodated 1,200 cars.
 In June 2018, a six-level car park with a capacity to accommodate 2,237 cars was planned in front of the airport on a 4.25-acre plot.
 Construction began in March 2019, was completed in December 2021 and opened in 2022.
 In addition, a 250000 ft2 mall named Aerohub was built.
 The mall has a 238100 ft2 cinema multiplex and a 35678 ft2 59-key transit hotel facility.
 TajSATS, a joint-venture of the Indian Hotels Company and SATS, provides in-flight catering at the airport.
 It also manages the airport lounges.
 Taj Madras Flight Kitchen, a joint venture of the Indian Hotels, SATS and Malaysia Airlines which started in 1994, operates restaurants at the airport.

 In 2008, a 6503 m2 maintenance, repair and overhaul (MRO) hangar was established at a cost of ₹111.5 million.
 The facility can handle one large or two smaller aircraft and functions as a repair shop and assembly area.
 It is equipped with an engineering and training facility and an engineering maintenance conference room.
 Fire and rescue services at the airport are provided by Tamil Nadu Fire and Rescue Services in conjunction with AAI.

 Future plans

 The existing airport is expected to reach saturation by 2035, with a peak capacity of 40 million passengers.
-Plans for a second, greenfield, airport for the city have been put forward since 2012; In August 2022, the state government selected Parandur in Kanchipuram district as location for the new airport on 4970 acre of land.
+Plans for a second greenfield airport for the city have been put forward since 2012.
+While in August 2022, the state government selected Parandur in Kanchipuram district as location for the new airport, the project was cancelled in June 2026.